markustripp/shopify-lang/README.md

 # Multi-Language Shopify Online Shop

-In this repository you find the sources to my article how to create a multi-language Shopify online shop.
+In this repository you find the sources to my article on [how to create a multi-language Shopify online shop](https://medium.com/@markustripp/multi-language-shopify-online-shop-6150d07e82c7).

 ### theme-html
 theme-html contains a simple HTML version of the online shop created with the Bootstrap CSS framework.